garethltm/obsibrain/sc900/Microsoft Entra Permissions Management.md

 		- Permissions on-demand - Grant identities permissions on-demand for a time-limited period or on as-needed basis
 3. Monitor
 	- Customer can detect anomalous activities with machine learning-powered (ML-powered) alerts & generate detailed forensic reports.
 	- ML-powered anomaly detections.
 Context-rich forensic reports around identities, actions & resources to support rapid investigation & remediation.
-Permissions Management depends [[Zero Trust Model]] security strategies by augmenting the least privilege access principle, which allows customers to:
+Permissions Management depends [[Zero Trust model]] security strategies by augmenting the least privilege access principle, which allows customers to:
 		- Get comprehensive visibility - Discover which identity is doing what, where & when.
 		- Automate least privilege access - Use access analytics to ensure identities have the right permissions, at the right time
 		- Unify access policies across [[Infrastructure as a Service (IaaS)]] platforms - Implement consistent security policies across your cloud infrastructure
-	- Once your organization has explored & implemented the discover, remediation & monitor phases, you've established one of the core pillars of a modern [[Zero Trust Model]] security strategy
+	- Once your organization has explored & implemented the discover, remediation & monitor phases, you've established one of the core pillars of a modern [[Zero Trust model]] security strategy